 - A project of

-Through EcoLeague™ students are engaged in linking what they have learned to action projects that provide a real context for understanding sustainability issues in their community.
-Undertaking action projects allows youth to understand that they do have the ability to bring about positive and significant change in their schools and communities.
+Through EcoLeague, students are engaged in linking what they have learned to Action Projects that provide a real context for understanding sustainability issues in their community.
+Undertaking Action Projects allows youth to understand that they do have the ability to bring about positive and significant change in their schools and communities.

-EcoLeague Youth Forums engage Action Teams (1 teacher and 4 students) from participating schools in a region in a one day Youth Forum.
-The Forums inspire youth and their teachers with hands-on action project ideas that they can undertake in their school and community.
-To date, LSF has delivered over 60 Youth Forums, engaging close to 2,000 schools and over 1,000,000 students in sustainability action projects.
-Registration for the EcoLeague Youth Forums is now open!
+EcoLeague Youth Forums engage Action Teams (1-2 teachers and 5 students) from participating schools in a region in a full day of learning and action.
+The Forums inspire youth and their teachers with hands-on Action Project ideas that they can undertake in their school and community.
+To date, LSF has delivered over 60 Youth Forums, engaging close to 2,000 schools and over 1,000,000 students in sustainability Action Projects.
+Registration for the 2019/2020 EcoLeague Youth Forums is now open!

 LSF provides funding of up to $400 to schools to implement an Action Project.
 Action Projects must: increase awareness about sustainability issues and responsibilities; directly engage students in actions that address a local sustainability issue; and involve and benefit the school and/or local community.

 LSF has developed a series of “recipes for action” which provide teachers and students with Action Projects on eight different sustainability issues.
 Click the 'Elementary' and/or 'Secondary' tabs from the menu bar above to find a recipe tailored for your grades!